cronfig/docs/pages/02.integrations/01.mautic/docs.md

 1. Log in with `ssh user@host`
 2. Go to your Mautic root folder and then to the plugins folder. `cd /path_to_mautic/plugins`
 3. Download the zip package of the plugin and name it cronfig.zip. `curl https://github.com/cronfig/mautic-cronfig/archive/master.zip -o cronfig.zip -L` (`wget` can be used instead of `curl`)
-4. Unzip the content of the zip file to the _CronfigBundle_ folder. `unzip -j cronfig.zip -d CronfigBundle`
+4. Unzip the content of the zip file to the _CronfigBundle_ folder. `unzip cronfig.zip -d CronfigBundle`
+5. Rename the folder from `mautic-cronfig` to `CronfigBundle`. `mv mautic-cronfig CronfigBundle`
-5. Clear Mautic's cache.
+6. Clear Mautic's cache.
 Simply delete the content of `app/cache/prod` folder. `rm -rf ../app/cache/prod/*`

 #### I have only SFTP access